ubaldot/dymoval/docs/source/model_validation.rst

 #. **Design a Set of Experiments**: Define a set of experiments to be carried
    out on the target environment.
 This involves specifying the set of stimuli (*input*) to be applied on the target environment.
-Such a task is also known as the :ref:`doe` (*DoE*).
+Such a task is also known as the :ref:`doe`.

-#. **Execute** the experiments designed in step 1 on the
+#. **Execute** the experiments planned in step 1. on the target environment
-   target environment and **collect** the response.
-The combination of the input signals and the target environment's response is referred to as the *measurement dataset* (or simply dataset).
+   and **collect** the response.
+The combination of the input signals and the system response is referred to as the *measurement dataset* (or simply dataset).
 Due to sensors may be noisy, sampled at different rate, log intermittently, etc., you may need to :ref:`clean-up your measurements dataset <create_dataset>`.

 #. **Generate Simulation Data**: Conduct the exact same experiments defined in
-   step 1 on your model and :ref:`log its response <simulate_model>` and collect its response.
+   step 1 on the model and :ref:`log its response <simulate_model>` and collect its response.
 Such a response is referred to as the simulation results.

 #. **Evaluate the Results**: :ref:`Assess <validation_session>` how "close"
-   the simulation results from step 3 are to the logged responses from step 2 using specific validation metrics.
+   the simulation results from step 3. are to the logged responses from step
+   2. using specific validation metrics.

 .. figure:: ./figures/ModelValidation.svg
    :scale: 50%